mpolski/ReimagineIT/README.md

-# Hello DevOpsDays Warsaw 2017!!!
+# Infrastructure as Code demo using HPE Synergy